 The emotional appeal is almost irresistible.
 It’s also a very, very bad idea.

 Here’s the thing, though you’d never know it from listening to the various talking heads on the cable news shows: the idea that a blanket of NATO air cover could itself put a stop to the bombardment of Ukraine’s cities is entirely wrong-headed, at least inasmuch as Western fighter jets are deployed solely to stop Russian aircraft from dropping bombs.
-This is because so far, as surprising as it seems, Russian air power has barely been a factor, and while it’s not quite right to assert that Russian aviation hasn’t made any contribution to the carnage we’re seeing on the news, it’s certainly the case that bombs dropped from aircraft have been the very least of Ukraine’s problems.
+This is because so far, as surprising as it seems, Russian air power has barely been a factor, and while it’s not quite right to assert that Russian aviation hasn’t made any contribution to the carnage we’re seeing on the news, it’s certainly the case that bombs dropped from aircraft have thus far been the very least of Ukraine’s problems.
 Though it’s confounded all the experts, given what appeared at the outset to be their overwhelming numerical and technological superiority in the air, the Russians have failed utterly to gain air superiority over Ukraine, and likewise haven’t been able to suppress Ukrainian air defences, either in the sky or on the ground.

 In the result, Russian air power has largely failed to show up and do its part.
 When they do launch air raids, the Russians have suffered painful losses, and their failure to mount any sort of effective close air support for their own forces, let alone to conduct anything even approaching an effective “shock and awe” strategic bombing campaign against key Ukrainian assets, speaks not just to a lack of coordination with ground forces, but also to a shortage of guided munitions, problems with both doctrine and leadership, and perhaps even issues with the proficiency of their pilots, and the maintenance and serviceability of their planes.
 Meanwhile, the overwhelming majority of the strikes now being conducted against urban targets, the ones we’ve all seen on TV tearing holes in apartment buildings and landing upon hospitals, schools, and residential neighbourhoods, are coming from ordinary artillery and medium-range, ground-based ballistic rocket forces.
 They probably could have done more, better, with what they fielded against the Germans in World War II.